fethan/awesome-chatgpt-prompts/README.md

 ## Act as a Dietitian
 Contributed by: [@mikuchar](https://github.com/mikuchar)
-> As a dietitian, I would like to design a vegetarian recipe for 2 people that has approximate 500 calories per serving and has a low glycemic index.
+> As a dietitian, I would like to design a vegetarian recipe for 2 people that has approximately 500 calories per serving and has a low glycemic index.
 Can you please provide a suggestion?

 ## Act as a Psychologist
 Contributed by: [@volkankaraali](https://github.com/volkankaraali)
-> i want you to act a psychologist. i will provide you my thoughts. i want you to  give me scientific suggestions that will make me feel better. my first thought, { typing here your thought, if you explain in more detail, i think you will get a more accurate answer. }
+> I want you to act a psychologist.
+I will provide you my thoughts.
+I want you to  give me scientific suggestions that will make me feel better. my first thought, { typing here your thought, if you explain in more detail, I think you will get a more accurate answer. }

 ## Act as a Smart Domain Name Generator
 Contributed by: [@f](https://github.com/f)